01332 314039234 Derby Road, Derby DE73 6RU

 8.30am to 6.30pm Monday to Friday

-Homebuyers Survey of 1930 terrace house Derby.
+Homebuyers Survey of 1933 semi detached house Derby.

 Typical ex local authority property.
 Cavity brick walls, two course engineering brick damp proof course, tile roof and replacement Plastic framed windows.
 The air vents in the engineering brick damp proof course suggest that the property will have a suspended timber floor in at least the front reception room.
 The small central chimney suggests that there will be or have been two ground floor fireplaces.
 This is slightly earlier than this becoming common practice just after the war as central and hot water heating systems developed.
 Many pre-war properties would often have five flues, four being for fireplaces in the reception room and bedrooms and one for a stove in the kitchen.